jadebono/DLT5141/README.md

   - Ganache for local blockchain development
   - Metamask for Ethereum transactions

+Note: Ascertain whether to use Hardhat or Truffle.
+If Hardhat modify this section

 ## 6. Building a Simple Smart Contract

 - **Designing a basic contract** (e.g., a voting system or a simple token)